CattoFace/barrcodes/documents/blog-building.md

 It can't be that hard to write a basic blog without one, right?

 ## The Skeleton
-At it's core, a blog is just one page with different chunks of text in the middle of the header-footer sandwich, so ideally, I will only need to write a single webpage.
+At it's core, a blog is just one page with different chunks of text in the middle of the header-footer sandwich, so ideally, I will only need to manually write a single webpage.
 My HTML/CSS experience can be summed up by "I know that I need wrap text in `<div>` and use Flexbox" so with some help from Google(mostly for making divs and the logo behave with CSS...), and I've got the basic body that should suffice for all of my needs:
 ```html
   <body>